 The Roman Villa Borg is a reconstructed Roman villa located near the village of Borg in Saarland, Germany.
 At the end of the 19th century, a local school teacher discovered the ruins of a grand Roman countryside villa (villa rustica) which consisted of three wings covering an area of more than 7.5 hectares.
 The complex was excavated in the late 1980s, and a plan to reconstruct an authentic representation of the buildings as they originally appeared in the 2nd and 3rd centuries AD began in 1994.
-The project was completed in 2008 although further excavation work is still undergoing.
+The project was completed in 2008, although further excavation is still underway.

 Coordinates: 49° 29′ 47″ N, 6° 27′ 29″ E

-The site consisted of an agricultural facility including a large palatial residence or pars urbana and a pars rustica or economic area.
+The site consisted of an agricultural facility, including a large palatial residence or pars urbana and a pars rustica or economic area.
 The reconstruction of the Roman villa rustica was based on the local findings and excavation work at similar sites in the Saar region, such as the villa at Echternach in Luxembourg.
 The reconstructed buildings now stand on the Roman foundation walls, revealing their probable appearance in the 2nd to 3rd centuries AD.
 Today, the archaeological park functions as an open-air museum and provides a detailed impression of what life was like back then in the countryside.

-A tavern in one of the wings which was not part of the original villa serves food and drinks based on ancient Roman recipes.
-The Villa Borg also produces its own Roman bread which you can buy at the tavern.
+A tavern in one of the wings, which was not part of the original villa, serves food and drinks based on ancient Roman recipes.
+The Villa Borg also produces its own Roman bread, which you can buy at the tavern.
 The bread is baked inside the reconstructed Roman kitchen (culina).

 The Saarland and Mosel Valley’s ancient Roman heritage has a lot to offer to tourists and scholars alike.
-More than 120 antique sights along the Moselle and the Saar rivers, the Saarland and Luxembourg are testament to the Gallo-Roman era north of the Alps (further information here).
+More than 120 antique sights along the Moselle and the Saar rivers, the Saarland and Luxembourg are testaments to the Gallo-Roman era north of the Alps (further information here).

-Visiting the Roman Villa Borg: The villa is open from Tuesday to Sunday from 10am to 6pm April to October and from 11am to 4pm February to March and November.
+Visiting the Roman Villa Borg: The villa is open from Tuesday to Sunday from 10am to 6pm from April to October and from 11am to 4pm from February to March and November.
 The site is closed on Mondays and in December and January.